-Third ask God!
-If you are in doubt about the direction of your belief, if any man lack wisdom, let him ask of God who giveth liberally and upbraideth not.
+Third ask God If you are in doubt about the direction of your belief, if any man lack wisdom, let him ask of God who giveth liberally and upbraideth not.
 And it shall be given unto him.
 A person may examine the scriptures hmeself.
 He may fail to find the light unto his feet and a lamp unto his path.
 He may still be at a point of embarrassment.
 This he must confess, he must be honest.
 Let him ask of God in everything by prayer and supplication.
-Let him make his request known unto God.
+Let him make his (request) known unto God.
 The (secret) of the Lord is with them that fear Him.
 These are the assurances but for fulfillment, the voice of prayer must ascend.
 The heart of anxiety must inquire, For all these things God will be inquired of.
 We cannot hope to gain the knowledge of the truth of scriptures, soul-satisfying knowledge, by neglecting this important prescription.
-The spirit takes of the things that are Christ's and reveals them to the soul.
-There must be helieving, humble prayer.
+The spirit takes of the things that are Christ's and reveals them to the There must be believing, humble prayer.
 If you being evil, know how to give good gifts to your children, how much more will your father which is heaven, give the holy spirit to them that ask him.
 Searching the scriptures, then doing the will of God and asking wisd m from above by prayer, are three of the most important directions to be observed by those who would know the gospel.
-Unless he that believeth not will be damned.
-This would be a general guide.
+Unless he that believeth not will be This would be a general guide.
+Lon blood yell . dayal

-We might look in the Bible and see some of the contrasts and the truths about what undelief wrought in the lives of people For example in Exodus 17the people were coming out of Expt; they had arrived in the wilderness of sin, a typical place to exhibit their unbelief, they had pitched in Rephedim, there was no water to drink, they began to complain, and murrar and find fault.
+We might look in the Bible and see some of the contrasts and the ruths about what undelief wrought in the lives of people For example in Exodus 17the people were coming out of Eypt; they had arrived in the wilderness of sin, a typical place to exhibit their unbelief, they had pitched in Rephedin, there was no water to drink, they began to complain, and murmar and find fault.
 Now the Lord supplied the water, but this was a place that was called Massah which means provacation.
 Better still exasperation.
 Because the children of Israel and because they tempted the Lord.
 What was the temptation?
 The temptation was that God should forsake his people.
 What was the provocation?
 It was that God should destroy his people.
 The unbelief tempted God on the one side entirely to withdraw from his people and on the other side, destroy them.
 What a terrific sin and crime unbelief is.
 When it temps God and provokes God to that extreme.
-The state of particular and the state of the stat already experience miracles with water at the Red Sea and at Marah.
-They could not drink it.

-This was a crime.
-The crime of unballief.
+The sland, misvalled at January event , the s This was a crime.
+The crime of unballef.
 They were saying is the Lord dead or is he living?
 Is the Lord among us or is he not?
-He promised to go with us.
-Is he true or is he a changable God?
+He promis ed to go with us.
+Is he true or is the a changable God? words more a balk strikes but bold to illie